EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.calibrate_spec_using_phot

-calibrate_spec_using_phot function                             AstroSpec Description: Given a spectrum and a light curve in one or more bands, applay synthetic photometry to the spectrum to calibrate
+calibrate_spec_using_phot function                             AstroSpec Description: Given a spectrum and a light curve in one or more bands, applay synthetic photometry to the spectrum to calibrate it against the light curves.
+Optionally, if RA, Dec are